lgrcia/prose/docs/_templates/cli_template.rst

 .. -*- mode: rst -*-

-*prose* features some command line tools featuring a variety of fast and robust tasks:
+*prose* features some command line tools to perform a variety of tasks:

 .. list-table::